NSW Government initiatives to support child development

 - a greater ongoing understanding of your needs and policy impacts

-- identified opportunities to significantly improve your experience, and improve quality of life for the citizens of NSW
+- identified opportunities to improve your experience, and improve the quality of supports for the children and families of NSW

-- co-designed opportunities for improved service delivery in ways that best meet your needs.
+- opportunities for improved service delivery in ways that best meet your needs.

 We are working collaboratively across human services agencies to draw on the breadth of expertise and continue to grow the evidence base to improve outcomes for children and their families.
 We are looking to partner with local agencies, communities, the Australian Government and other jurisdictions to ensure we continuously innovate and improve how we provide and how you access early childhood services across NSW.